Adroiti/docs-for-code-review-tools/RuboCop/Style-MethodCallWithArgsParentheses.md

 ## Description

-This cop checks presence of parentheses in method calls containing parameters.
+This rule checks presence of parentheses in method calls containing parameters.
 By default, macro methods are ignored.
 Additional methods can be added to the `IgnoredMethods` list.

-### Example
+## Examples

 ```ruby
 # bad